By no means an exhaustive list, but this compilation may serve as a reference for basic antibiotic classifications, indications, and side effects.

 - 1st Generation: Target Gram-positive cocci

-- Cephalosporins: Cross reaction with penicillins <3% (1)
+- Cephalosporins: Cross-reactivity with penicillins < 3% (1)

 - 1st Generation: Mostly Gram-positive coverage